Generative Neural Operators through Diffusion Last Layer: Experiments

 \subsection{Reconstruction Property}

+We finally examine whether the proposed operator encoder provides an effective compressed representation of the output field, since this representation is the latent space in which DLL performs diffusion modeling.
 Tables~\ref{tab:recon_1d} and~\ref{tab:recon_2d} show that operator encoder (\texttt{OE}) reconstructs deterministic benchmarks (KS and Kolmogorov flow) more accurately than autoencoder (\texttt{AE}), while \texttt{AE} performs better on stochastic benchmarks (Burgers and Darcy).
-Notably, \texttt{OE} achieves lower error in the deterministic setting despite substantially higher compression ratios, suggesting that operator-conditioned features capture the dominant low-dimensional structure of the solution manifold.
+Notably, \texttt{OE} achieves lower error in the deterministic setting despite substantially higher compression ratios, suggesting that operator conditioned features capture the dominant low-dimensional structure of the solution manifold.